About Hemp Nutrition and Facts:

 - About one-third of Hemp seed’s weight comes from Hemp oil, which is both edible but highly nutritious, containing essential fatty acids.
 The whole seed is about 25% protein, & is a good source of calcium & iron, as well as having more omega-3 than walnuts–all of which point to Hemp’s potential for food & as a dietary supplement.

-- Hemp seed (Nubs) is nutritious & contains essential fatty acids than any other source.
+- Hemp seeds (Nubs) is nutritious & contains essential fatty acids than any other source.
 Hemp is second only to soybeans in complete protein content (but is more digestible by humans), is high in Vitamin- B group, & is a good source of dietary fiber.
 Hemp fibers & stalks are used in clothing, construction materials, paper, biofuel, plastic composites, & more.